 The new layer is automatically added immediately above the previously selected layer.
 New layers (and layer folders) are created in the same nesting level as the currently selected layer.
-In this case there is only one level of layers (there are no layer folders), so all new layers will be placed at the primary level.
+In this case there is only one level of layers, so all new layers will be placed at the primary level.